-Key deliverables for the year 2011/2012 are as follows: Continue active commissioning of Sellafield Product and Residue Store (SPRS) Sellafield Start removal of 'out of reactor' DFR Breeder material Dounreay Continue to clear uranic residues in the uranium recovery plants Springfields
+Key deliverables for the year 2011/2012 are as follows: Continue active commissioning of Sellafield Product and Residue Store (SPRS) Sellafield Continue to clear uranic residues in the uranium recovery plants Springfields

 The objective of this theme is to ensure that wastes are managed in a manner that protects people and the environment, now and in the future, in ways that comply with UK Government and Scottish Government policies and provide value for money.
+The NDA has been given responsibility for planning and implementing geological disposal in accordance with UK Government policy.
+This is delivered through RWMD.

-A Company of Key deliverables for the year 2011/2012 are as follows Continue the construction of Evaporator D, complete sea delivery module and commence installation Sellafield Continue to process Highly Active Liquor (HAL) through the vitrification plant Sellafield Continue to export vitrified HAL to overseas customers Sellafield Submission of the Environmental Safety Case (ESC) to the Environment Agency (EA) LLWR Introduction of new Low Level Waste (LLW) packaging containers LLWR Work with consigning SLC's to further implement the LLW Strategy (ACCELS) - Acceleration of Element 2 Strategy LLWR Complete Design and start Phase 1 production of the D3100 new LLW Repository Dounreay Review the generic waste package specifications against the 2010 Disposal System Safety Case (DSSC) RWMD
+Key deliverables for the year 2011/2012 are as follows Continue the construction of Evaporator D, complete sea delivery module and commence installation Sellafield Continue to process Highly Active Liquor (HAL) through the vitrification plant Sellafield Continue to export vitrified HAL to overseas customers Sellafield Submission of the Environmental Safety Case (ESC) to the Environment Agency (EA) LLWR Introduction of new Low Level Waste (LLW) packaging containers LLWR Work with consigning SLC's to further implement the LLW Strategy (ACCELS) - Acceleration of Element 2 Strategy LLWR Complete Design and start Phase 1 construction of the D3100 new LLW Repository Dounreay Review the generic waste package specifications against the 2010 Disposal System Safety Case (DSSC) in support of the GDF Programme RWMD